 - Time on site: This is one of the most relevant indicators of product page performance.
 If people don’t engage with the site and leave quickly after they arrive, that is a clear sign that something is wrong with it.

-- Check the design and functionality across devices: With mobile commerce on the rise, making sure your product page looks good and functions properly across multiple devices is the key to success.
+- Check the design and functionality across devices: With mobile commerce on the rise, making sure your product pages look good and function properly across multiple devices is the key to success.

 - Measure conversion rate: The ultimate goal of an e-commerce product page is to convert visitors into buyers.
 Analyze the conversion rate on a granular level to gain more insight into your visitors’ behavior to later make data-driven decisions.

-- Rich content product page: Customers look for engaging experiences online.
+- Rich content product pages: Customers look for engaging experiences online.
 If your product page is boring and non-functional, you will see your bounce rates increase.

-2. Designing a product page that turns visitors into customers
+2. Design product pages that turn visitors into customers

 After diagnosing the performance of your product pages, you’ll be able to define a plan for improving the overall online shopping experience.